shieldgenerator7/CreatureCombat/CreatureCombatWyl_NewPlayerGuide.md

 Ater a player takes their turn, play continues to the player on their left (clockwise).

-When a player resolves the battle, all players total up their creatures’ combined power.
+When a player spends their turn to resolve the battle, all players total up their creatures’ combined power.
 The player with the highest total power wins the battle, and claims the landmark.
+If there are no landmarks left, the player who claimed the most landmarks wins the game.
+If there is a tie, the tied player who most recently claimed a landmark wins.

 Each player processes their resting creatures: